 The mizzen mast of a ketch is almost as high as the main mast.
 The mizzen supports the mainsail.
 However, its primary function is to propel the sailboat forward, and it can sail the boat, especially in stronger winds.

-This is very different from the mizzen mast of a yawl, which serves only to balance the rudder and not to propel the boat forward.
 This means that the mizzen mast of a ketch is larger than that of a yawl.
 In short, the mizzen mast of a ketch is technically a driving sail, while the mizzen mast of a dinghy is more of a balancing sail.

 A ketch usually has an advantage over a sloop in downwind or high winds.
 This is because there is a greater variety of configurations than a typical sloop.